Huseyjarkvisl, Northern Iceland

 Diverse water for salmon and large sea trout

-The salmon and sea trout fishing is divided into two or three beats with one rod on each over 9 km of river.
+The salmon and sea trout fishing is divided into two or three beats with one rod on each over nine kilometres of river.
 The lower pools are all easily accessible but some of the upper pools can require a bit of rock hopping to reach.
-The river also has an excellent sea trout run with spring and autumn groups tussling with large sea run browns from 4 – 15 lbs.
+The river also has an excellent sea trout run with spring and autumn groups tussling with large sea run browns from four to 15lb.

-The river is one of Iceland’s top sea trout rivers with very large specimen caught each year.
+The river is one of Iceland’s top sea trout rivers with very large specimens caught each year.
 Since 2000 the river has been full catch and release and those practices have resulted in larger fish being caught every year and several double figure fish landed.
-The biggest sea trout landed in 2013 was 96 cm long, to give an example on how heavy these fish are a 75 cm fish was weighed 5.5 kg in the net before it was returned safely.

 Small and comfortable lodge

-The lodge is well located on the middle section of the river with all beats in relatively easy walking distance.
+The lodge is well located on the middle section of the river and all the beats are within relatively easy walking distance.
 It has three double bedrooms, kitchen and spacious dining, it also has a drying room and hot tub.
 The lodge can be taken on either a full service or self-catered basis.

 Fishing the north west of Iceland

-Huseyjarkvisl is located in the north west of Iceland amid green and fertile valleys and is approximately three hours drive from Reykjavik.
+Huseyjarkvisl is located in the north west of Iceland amid green and fertile valleys and is approximately a three hour drive from Reykjavik.